Qziq/Qziq/README.md

 || Greetings fellow humans,

-I'm a first-year Technical Computer Science (Bachelor) student at the University of Twente in my early 30's.

 I have my Bachelor's degree in Civil Engineering and have been working as a civil engineer.
 As time went by I couldn't stop myself from going back to school.
 Computer science just kept fascinating me and it consumed all my spare time.

-I recently started studying Technical Computer Science (Bachelor) at the University of Twente.
+This is why recently started studying Technical Computer Science (Bachelor) at the University of Twente.
+I'm a first-year Technical Computer Science (Bachelor) student at the University of Twente.
+I'm currently studying networking systems.

-I know the basics of the programming languages Python and JavaScript.
-I also know the basics of HTML and CSS for web development.
+I know the programming languages Java, Python and JavaScript.
+I also know how to use HTML and CSS for web development.
-During my Technical Computer Science studies the first new programming language I learn is Java.

 <!--
 **Qziq/Qziq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.